 Application

-In Self-service, it is used as a means to organize and regroup multiple deployments of the same application (dev, prod) or different microservices that belong to the same team under the same umbrella.
+An application represents a streaming app or data pipeline that’s responsible for producing, consuming or processing data in Kafka.
+In Self-service, it’s used as a method to organize and re-group multiple deployments of the same application (dev, prod) or different microservices that belong to the same team under one umbrella.

 # Application